aniruddh25bce11046-cpu/Coffee_Shop_Manager/README.md

 the only requirement is

-Make sure Python 3 is installed on your computer.
+1.Make sure Python 3 is installed on your computer.

-Save the file with python coffee_shop.py
+2.Save the file with python coffee_shop.py

-Run the file with command:
+3.Run the file with command: